Blood transfusion: Frequency of use

 Globally around 85 million units of red blood cells are transfused in a given year.
+The global demand is much higher and there is an unmet need for safe blood for transfusion in many low- and middle-income countries.

 In the United States, blood transfusions were performed nearly 3 million times during hospitalizations in 2011, making it the most common procedure performed.
 The rate of hospitalizations with a blood transfusion nearly doubled from 1997, from a rate of 40 stays to 95 stays per 10,000 population.
 It was the most common procedure performed for patients 45 years of age and older in 2011, and among the top five most common for patients between the ages of 1 and 44 years.

 According to the New York Times: "Changes in medicine have eliminated the need for millions of blood transfusions, which is good news for patients getting procedures like coronary bypasses and other procedures that once required a lot of blood."
 And, "Blood bank revenue is falling, and the decline may reach $1.5 billion a year this year [2014] from a high of $5 billion in 2008."
-Job losses will reach as high as 12,000 within the next three to five years, roughly a quarter of the total in the industry, according to the Red Cross.
+In 2014, the Red Cross was predicting job losses as high as 12,000 within the next three to five years, roughly a quarter of the total in the industry.
+As of 2019, the trend of declining transfusions appeared to be stabilizing, with 10,852,000 RBC units transfused in the United States.

 History

 Beginning with William Harvey's experiments on the circulation of blood, recorded research into blood transfusion began in the 17th century, with successful experiments in transfusion between animals.
 However, successive attempts by physicians to transfuse animal blood into humans gave variable, often fatal, results.

-Pope Innocent VIII is sometimes said to have been given "the world's first blood transfusion" by his physician Giacomo di San Genesio, who had him drink (by mouth) the blood of three 10-year-old boys.
-The boys subsequently died.
-The evidence for this story, however, is unreliable and considered a possible anti-Jewish blood libel.

 Early attempts

-The Incas

-The first reported successful blood transfusions were performed by the Incas as early as the 1500s.
-Spanish conquistadors witnessed blood transfusions when they arrived in the sixteenth century.
-The prevalence of type O blood among Indigenous people of the Andean region meant such procedures would have held less risk than blood transfusion attempts among populations with incompatible blood types, which contributed to the failures of early attempts in Europe.